rexchoppers/tik-tik-tik/README.md

 # Tik-Tik-Tik

-A speaking clock application that announces the current UK time with precise NTP synchronization, inspired by the traditional telephone speaking clock service.
+A speaking clock application that announces the current UK time with NTP synchronization, inspired by the traditional telephone speaking clock service.

 ## Description